-Whether you’re considering VPNs with free trials or not, ExpressVPN should be at the top of your list.
+Whether you’re considering services with a VPN free trial or not, ExpressVPN should be at the very top of your list.
 With excellent security credentials and brilliant support, it really is the full package – and a free trial is the cherry on top.

 If you’re a streaming fanatic, ExpressVPN can get you access to Netflix, iPlayer, Hulu, Amazon Prime video and plenty more, as well as allowing you to watch live TV and sports from abroad – and its reliably quick connection speeds will get you streaming in HD, too.

-OK, ExpressVPN’s free trial isn’t truly a free trial – you will have to pay to get access.
-But, if you want to try the best VPN available on for size, it’s worth it.
-If it doesn’t work for you, then just contact the super-helpful support to terminate the contract within 30 days and you’ll get your money back.
+OK, ExpressVPN’s free trial isn’t truly a free trial – you will have to pay to get access – but if you want to try the best VPN available on for size, it’s worth it.
+If it doesn’t fit, then just contact the super-helpful support to terminate the contract within 30 days and you’ll get your money back.